Gitart/Jscore/table-checkbox/readme.md

 1. Set all checkboxes
 2. Get choice checkboxes
-3. Set uncheck checkboxes
+3. Set uncheck all checkboxes
-4.
+4. Get conditional for select